kalsandbrook/CS39440-Major-Project/docs/Final_Report/kas143_ProjectReport_2024.typ

   In the main application, a push button in the edit game dialog is used to fetch game data from the API.
 This button will call a function from a helper class, which will start a background thread to fetch the data.
 When the data is returned in the form of a JSON object, it is parsed and the fields in the edit dialog are populated with the data.

-  Concurrency is an important consideration for this feature, as the application otherwise would freeze whilst waiting for the data to be fetched.
-In the event of a slow internet connection or API latency, this could cause the application to even time out and crash.
+  Concurrency is an important consideration for this feature, as otherwise the UI would freeze whilst waiting for the data to be fetched.
+In the event of a slow internet connection or API latency, this could even cause the application to time out and potentially crash.
 The Qt Concurrency module will be used to handle this, allowing for the application to remain responsive whilst the data is being fetched.

   == Algorithms